 JEDI

 Any lawyer who has been around long knows that it isn’t enough to fight on our own individual cases.
 That is why lawyers belong to groups like AAJ, NTLA, and local bars.
 It is important that policy and rules impacting jury trials are driven by a desire for just results.
-That is why John and Alicia are forming JEDI (Justice through Empirical Data Institute).

 We need to study these issues.
 We need to seek to improve.
 We need to produce honest research.
-When we do, it can produce huge dividends.

 To produce more meaningful research, Campbell Law has formed the Justice through Empirical Data Institute (JEDI).
-It is housed at ASU and it is designed to produce high-impact research for legislators, judges, and attorneys alike.

 This work has already born fruit.
 An early collaboration with ASU, Cornell, and Stanford produced a paper in which John Campbell was a co-author and lead study designer.
 That paper was heavily relied upon to revise jury selection rules in Arizona, favoring questionnaires, meaningful voir dire, and disfavoring judicial rehabilitation of jurors.